shawanmansoor/ufc_youtube_analytics/README.md

 Full fights draw high reach but comparatively lower engagement.

-🧩 Future Improvements
+## 🧩 Future Improvements

-Automate daily YouTube API pulls via a scheduled script.
+1) Automate daily YouTube API pulls via a scheduled script, so the data stays up to date

-Add sentiment analysis for YouTube comments.
+2) Add deep analysis for YouTube comments, seeing how many times a phrase/fighter was brought up, seeing if comments are negative/positive, etc.

-Expand comparison across multiple fighters or events.
+3) Expand comparison across multiple fighters or events

 Deploy Power BI report to a public dashboard (Power BI Service).

-💬 Example Output
-📊 Average Engagement by Content Type (excluding 'Other'):
-Press Conference     1.89%
-Weigh-In             1.80%
-Embedded Series      1.70%
-Interview            1.67%
-Full Fight           1.28%
-Faceoff              1.05%

-🔥 Alex Pereira Engagement Comparison:
-Overall Avg: 1.85%
-Alex Pereira (all videos): 2.22%
-Alex Pereira Interviews: 2.74%